-In Community Cloud, there are 5 topics covered.
-Implementation is the area with the highest weighting at 32%.
-As it is weighted at almost a third of the entire exam, this is an area that you must focus on to do well in the exam.
+In Community Cloud, there are 7 topics covered.
+Implementation is the area with the highest weighting at 22%.
+As it is weighted highest, this is an area that you must focus on to do well in the exam.

 Sharing and Security

 The following are the core topic areas of the Salesforce Community Cloud certification and what you’re expected to know: